European Union roaming regulations

-The Roaming Regulation 2022 ((EU) 2022/612) bans roaming charges (Eurotariff) within the European Economic Area (EEA), which consists of the member states of the European Union, Iceland, Liechtenstein and Norway.
+The Roaming Regulation 2022 ((EU) 2022/612) bans roaming charges (Eurotariff) within the European Economic Area (EEA), which consists of the member states of the European Union, Iceland, Liechtenstein and Norway along with two EU candidate states Moldova and Ukraine.
 This regulates both the charges mobile network operator can impose on its subscribers for using telephone and data services outside of the network's member state, and the wholesale rates networks can charge each other to allow their subscribers access to each other's networks.
 The 2012 Regulation was recast in 2022.

 Since 2007, the roaming regulations have steadily lowered the maximum roaming charges allowable.
 In December 2016, the representatives of the Member States voted to abolish all roaming charges by June 2017 which eventually led to the abolition of all roaming charges for temporary roaming within the EEA as of 15 June 2017.

 Provisions regulating roaming charges are contained in several regulations: Regulation No 531/2012 on roaming on public mobile communications networks within the Union, Regulation 2015/2120 and Regulation 2017/920 amending it, as well as Regulation 2016/2286 laying down detailed rules on the application of the fair use policy and Regulation 2021/2228 setting the weighted average of maximum mobile termination rates.
 As regards rules for wholesale roaming market, these are amended by Regulation 2017/920.
 Originally due to expire after 30 June 2022, a 10-year extension was agreed upon in April 2022.
 The current roaming regulation expires after 30 June 2032.

 Research shows that the ban on roaming charges in 2017 more than doubled mobile data usage among travelers and led to a total consumer surplus of €2 billion within the first six months of implementation.
 The ban was likely overall welfare improving, as consumer gains exceeded the losses incurred by mobile network operators.